-Census date is the final date for enrolment in a program leading to a higher education award and completion of the HEEP and other pre-commencement requirements.
+Census date is the date of formal admittance to an AIPM program leading to a higher education award with the student having successfully completed the HEEP and other pre-commencement requirements.

 Credit is the value assigned for the recognition of equivalence in content and learning outcomes between different types of learning and/or qualifications.
 Prior formal, non-formal or informal learning may be deemed to be equivalent to the content and learning outcomes of one or more units offered in a program at the AIPM.
 Credit may be awarded as specified credit or block credit (advanced standing) on the basis of RPL.